Agent Home

 Agentastic will:

-- Run setup scripts (if configured)
+- Run setup scripts and start the container when configured

-After Launch
+After Launch#

-Monitoring Progress
+Monitoring Progress#

 - The terminal shows the agent's output